Amplify your student success programs with personalized coaching that leverages research-based methods and AI in only 5 minutes a day.

 Support interventions with at-risk students to increase retention rates

-Enhance courses with an app specifically designed for first and second-year students
+Enhance courses with an app specifically designed for first-year and transfer student success

 I wish I had this app when I started my freshman year - it's a really cool idea